mulesoft-consulting/mule4-dynamic-registration-api/README.md

 * Using the Maven filter "feature" to add Maven properties to code in files stored in the resources-filtered directory...specifically, updating the api.base and log4j2 configurations with the project name.
 * Eureka REST API for dynamic service registration,
 * Initiating flows on Mule application started and stopping notifications,
-* Invoking a flow from a java.
+* Invoking a flow from java.

 ## Purpose